 Products & Services

 - Merchant Accounts: Paya is not a direct processor.
-In the United States, merchant accounts are underwritten by either TSYS Merchant Solutions or Chase Merchant Services (see our review).
+In the US, merchant accounts are underwritten by either TSYS Merchant Solutions or Chase Merchant Services.
 Canadian merchants will be underwritten by either Chase or Moneris Solutions.
-Be sure to review your contract documents to confirm which entity is actually processing your transactions.
-While Paya provides their own customer support, transaction holds and account freezes are the responsibility of your backend processor.
+Be sure to review your contract documents to confirm which entity is processing your transactions.
+While Paya provides its own customer support, any transaction holds or account freezes are the responsibility of your back-end processor.

 - Industry-Specific Solutions: The company offers specialized services to meet the needs of certain categories of businesses, including B2B, education, government/utilities, healthcare, and nonprofits.
-Unfortunately, they don’t offer very much specific information about these services on their website.
+Unfortunately, it doesn’t offer very much specific information about these services on the website.

-- Countertop Terminals: The old Sage Payments website featured information about specific models of EMV-compliant terminals, including the Ingenico iCT220 and iCT250, as well as the Verifone VX520 and VX680.
-Unfortunately, the new Paya site doesn’t mention countertop terminals at all.
+- Countertop Terminals: Unfortunately, the new Paya site doesn’t mention countertop terminals at all.
 Although you can probably still buy processing hardware from Paya, we emphatically recommend that you never lease a terminal.

-- Mobile Payments: While the old Sage Mobile Payments app is still available on the iTunes App Store and the Google Play Store, the company appears to now be using a mobile payments system called Paya Mobile EMV.
+- Mobile Payments: While the old Sage Mobile Payments app is still available on the iTunes App Store and the Google Play Store, the company appears to now be using a mobile payment system called Paya Mobile EMV.
 This system uses the SwipeSimple mobile app and either the Swift B200 or B250 card readers.
 Both readers connect via Bluetooth and can accept EMV and magstripe payments.
-However, only the B250 model supports NFC-based payment methods, such as Apple Pay and Android Pay.
+However, only the B250 model supports NFC-based payment methods (such as Apple Pay and Android Pay).

-- Payment Gateway: For ecommerce merchants, the company offers Paya Connect.
-This payment gateway is a robust integrated payments platform, offering support for credit/debit card and eCheck (ACH) payments.
+- Payment Gateway: For eCommerce merchants, the company offers Paya Connect.
+This payment gateway is a robust integrated payments platform that provides support for credit/debit card and echeck (ACH) payments.
 It includes all the standard features you’d expect to find, among them a secure customer database, support for recurring billing, and an automatic Account Updater.
-Paya Connect is compatible with numerous popular online shopping carts, including Magento, 3DCart (see our review), and Shopify (see our review).
+Paya Connect is compatible with numerous popular online shopping carts, including Magento, 3DCart, and Shopify.
 A full list of compatible carts and plugins is available in Paya’s knowledgebase.

-- Developer Tools: Paya has a robust Developer Portal for customers who want to customize the interface between their website and the Paya Connect platform.
+- Developer Tools: Paya has a robust Developer Portal for customers that want to customize the interface between their website and the Paya Connect platform.
 Here, you’ll find plugins and APIs to enhance the basic platform with additional features.
 The tools take the form of a JS library called Payments JS and two secure APIs.
 You’re also provided sandbox access for experimenting with code without fear of making any costly mistakes.

 - Virtual Terminal: The company also offers the Paya Virtual Terminal, a proprietary virtual terminal that allows you to turn your computer into a credit card terminal.
 Transactions can be entered manually or through the use of a USB-connected card reader.

-Although Paya clearly has a robust lineup of products and services for ecommerce merchants, they only receive a “good” in this category due to the lack of information regarding hardware options for retail merchants.
-We’d like to see much more information about credit card terminals and point-of-sale (POS) systems than what is currently available on their website.
+Although Paya clearly has a robust lineup of products and services for eCommerce merchants, it only receives a “good” in this category due to the lack of information regarding hardware options for retail merchants.
+We’d like to see much more information about credit card terminals and point of sale (POS) systems than what is currently available on the website.

 Fees & Rates

-Like many providers, Paya does not disclose any fee or rate information on their website.
+Like many providers, Paya does not disclose any fee or rate information on its website.
 There are both good and bad reasons for doing this.
 On the one hand, processing rates vary widely based on a merchant’s processing history, monthly processing volume, and other factors.
-It’s not practical to list every possible rate you might have to pay, and we – somewhat reluctantly – prefer this approach over the misleading “rates as low as…” claims made by other providers, where only the lowest possible rate is quoted despite the fact that most merchants will end up paying much higher rates most of the time.
+That means it’s not practical to list every possible rate you might have to pay.
+Somewhat reluctantly, we prefer this approach over the misleading “rates as low as…” claims made by other providers, where only the lowest possible rate is quoted even though most merchants will end up paying much higher rates most of the time.

 Fees, likewise, aren’t fixed and can vary from one merchant to the next.
 This is why Paya’s Merchant Agreement doesn’t list any fees, either.
 These fees are variable and subject to negotiation.
-At the same time, the lack of transparency makes it impossible for a merchant to estimate actual processing costs.
+Unfortunately, this lack of transparency makes it impossible for a merchant to estimate actual processing costs.
 If you’re considering switching to Paya from your current provider, the only way you can make a cost comparison is to obtain a quote from a sales representative and see how it stacks up against your current provider.